senocular/stack.js/README.md

 their own contexts and not those of other call stacks.

 The API accepts methods both with and without a scope as well as with and without an arguments list.
+When a scope is provided, the method can be a function reference or the name of the method as it is defined within the scope object.
 There are usually two method signatures that allow this:

 - `member([method [, argumentsArray]])`
 - `member([scope, method [, argumentsArray]])`